 Another fool-proof way to get the bohemian look is by mixing in vintage pieces, like mid-century modern lighting, which brings an instant sophistication factor to any space, says Yokota.
 For those who love going retro but prefer modern-day conveniences, "plug-in sconces are budget-friendly and easy to install yourself," she adds.
 "You can place them on your living room wall where the sofa lives, or flank two on each side of a bed or fireplace mantle."

 Give Your Space a Green Boost

 One thing that boho abodes of all persuasions have in common?
 "Plants, plants, plants!
 Bohemian homes almost always have a large variety of plants placed thoughtfully but throughout the space," explains Yokota.

-Another reason to add houseplants to your decor besides upping your style quotient: Indoor greenery also helps to remove toxins from the air and boost your mood and health, according to NASA.
+Another reason to add houseplants to your decor besides upping your style quotient: Indoor greenery also helps to remove toxins from the air and boost your mood and health.